guillaumewuip/freeboxApi_node/README.md

 freebox.register();
 ```

-On can save app_token, track_id and status by listening at :
+On can save appToken, trackId and status by listening at :

 ```
 freebox.on('registered', function(params) {